 • Given thatThird parties may be granted access to file storage and email without the user's consent.
 Users should not assume that their file storage or email is private.
 Confidential personal matters should not be stored or transmitted on Group IT premises.

-• The Group monitors the use ofsus sistemas computer scientistsand telephone calls to maintain efficiency and prevent misuse.
-Monitoring is also conducted to identify and escalate protection concerns and to complycon los sectoral and legal requirements, includingChild Protection in Education and the obligation to PREVENT.
+• The Group monitors the use oftheir systems computer scientistsand telephone calls to maintain efficiency and prevent misuse.
+Monitoring is also conducted to identify and escalate protection concerns and to complywith the sectoral and legal requirements, includingChild Protection in Education and the obligation to PREVENT.

 • The Group may monitor telephone calls to ensure satisfactory customer service.
 If a call is monitored, all parties involved will be notified.

-• Incoming calls to the Group's landlines are recorded until the switchboard forwards them to a new extension.Este tratamiento is described in aaviso de privacyin itsitio web del Clusterand in an automatic message at the start of the call.
+• Incoming calls to the Group's landlines are recorded until the switchboard forwards them to a new extension.This treatment is described in anotice of privacyin itplacewebsite of the Clusterand in an automatic message at the start of the call.

-• Users must protect classified information they send, receive, store or process.ellos mismos, according tothe assigned classification level, including electronic and paper copies.Todo material which they believe should be properly labeled.
+• Users must protect classified information they send, receive, store or process.themselves, according tothe assigned classification level, including electronic and paper copies.All material which they believe should be properly labeled.

-• Users mustser conscientes of your work environment to ensure that they are notpasados por alto ni heardpor personas unauthorized when working and must take due care when workingcon información classified.
+• Users mustbe aware of your work environment to ensure that they are notpastby highneither heardby people unauthorized when working and must take due care when workingwith information classified.

 5.4 The email requirements are:

-• A 'disclaimer' or 'pie de page'from group to all outgoing emails.
+• A 'disclaimer' or 'foot of page'from group to all outgoing emails.

-• Allthe conversationspor correo electroniccon terceros should be considered written on letterheadof the Group and appropriate standards of etiquette and formality must be adopted.
+• Allthe conversationsby mail electronicwith third parties should be considered written on letterheadof the Group and appropriate standards of etiquette and formality must be adopted.
 Emails should be written following email best practices.

 Label.The British Library's guide is an example of good email etiquette practices.